FriedrichtenHagen/analysis-dashboard/client/README.md

 # To do

 - when date picker is null, refetch data for standard time frame
-- fetch data from db in date picker
 - last day of selected date range is missing
 - add loading animation
+    - move loading state to useContext (so it can be accessed from everwhere)
 - create chart for new_customers